- As low as $523/Night

 Bedrooms:

-The bedroom has a king size bed and a fabulous ocean and pool view.
+The bedroom has a king size bed and a excellent ocean and pool view.
 There’s access from the bedroom to the porch.
 There’s also a twin bed located just outside of the bedroom.

 Bathrooms: